hp-no/eco-party/wmc_environment/content/news/_index.md

 ---
 title: "News"
-description: "Local and World-wide Environmental News"
-date: 2022-11-27T20:43:45-06:00
+description: "The latest local and global environmental news."
-featured_image: '/images/small-river.png'
+featured_image: '/images/sask-nature.jpg'
 menu:
     main:
         weight: 3
 ---
 Stay updated about what's happening around you locally and globally.
-Features recent and on-going environmental news.
+This page features written pieces and summarized info on relevant and recent environmental news.